kiwicarolin/kiwicarolin.github.io/portfolio.md

 A piece of glass was installed above the screen that conveys the illusion of floating holograms, transporting the idea of the fragility of the topic.

 ### KAVOK
-_Tools: Adobe Photoshop, Fireworks and Illustrator [contributing UI design, wireframes]_
+_Tools: Adobe Photoshop, Fireworks and Illustrator [contributing UI design]_

 KAVOK was an asset management system designed to browse large files with an integrated task management system.

 ![KAVOK](/assets/img/KAVOK2.png)

-This involved the entire creative process of creating personas, wireframes up to the final UI with pixel-perfect icons.
+This involved the early stages design work from generating wireframes up to the final UI with pixel-perfect icons.

 ![KAVOK](/assets/img/Kavok03.jpg)